 Ground cherries also sweet and have a fairly high sugar content on their own, so there’s not much cane sugar added to the preserves recipe below.

 Oh, and if you don’t have one already, please get yourself a good canning set like this one from Norpro.

 - 5 lb 6 oz fresh ground cherries

-- 1 cup organic can sugar (or to taste)
+- 1 cup organic cane sugar or to taste

 - 2 tablespoons grassmilk butter

 - 1/2 cup water

 - 2 tablespoons lemon juice or 1 tsp citric acid

 - 1.5 shots of brandy or to taste